chuanyao17/Lottery_crawl/README.md

 4. Edited the lottery_website.txt if needed.

 ### Warning
-The ReCaptcha detected feature was only tested when applying the Lion King.(The checkbox can be confirmed automatically.)
+The ReCaptcha detected feature was only tested when applying the Lion King.(The checkbox can be confirmed automatically)\
 However, if the 3x3  image identification came out, you would have to handle it manually.